arun1-lab/my-node-webpage/README.md

 # My Node.js Web Page

 ## Description
-This is a simple web application built with Node.js and Express.
-It serves a colorful welcome page, showcasing various design elements and providing a great user experience.
+This is a simple web application built with Node.js and Express

 ## Table of Contents
 - [Getting Started](#getting-started)